YallaCalculators

 Step 2: Factoring in Hidden Costs

-The Education Cost Planner also helped Mark and Sarah identify and budget for hidden costs they hadn’t considered:
+The School Fee Calculator also helped Mark and Sarah identify and budget for hidden costs they hadn’t considered:

 Hidden Costs Per Child (13 Years)